potsherd/Samian5/README.md

 is recommended in most cases.

-A brief introduction to the use of Samian5 is included in the *Illustrating Samian Ware* guidlines of the Study Group for Roman Pottery, available on line at
+A brief introduction to the use of Samian5 is included in the *Illustrating Samian Ware* guidelines of the Study Group for Roman Pottery, available on line at
 <http://romanpotterystudy.org/new/wp-content/uploads/2015/05/Illustrating_Samian_Ware.pdf>
 (pp.26-28).